leonardcyber/unofficialkyc-cli/README.md

-   browsers are perfectly capable of performing encryption, contrary to the aspirations of Protonmail or Mega.nz, they can only assure confidentiality in a limited way, primarily for the sake of scaring off subpeonas and not actually preventing surreptitous access.
-Because by definition a web application downloads a fresh set of code each time it runs, even if you audited the javascript to verify Protonmail wasn't sending the contents of your emails back today, you can't be sure it won't the next time you visit the site.
-Whereas, with a command line interface, the code can be GPLv3 licensed and open-sourced, users can check out specific versions, and users can install through software repositories that have people look over the code first.
-It's not a perfect remedy, and introduces some new complications, but it's ultimately the better tradeoff from a security perspective.
+   browsers are perfectly capable of performing encryption, contrary to the aspirations of Protonmail or Mega.nz, they can only assure confidentiality in a limited way, primarily for the sake of scaring off subpeonas and not actually by preventing surreptitous access.
+Because by definition a web application downloads a fresh set of code each time it runs, they can be sandboxed but not really "open source" without extraneous FSF-approved browser addons.
+Even if you audited the returned scripts to verify Protonmail wasn't sending the contents of your emails back today, that doesn't mean it won't the next time you visit the site.
+From a security perspective, there's not really a whole lot of difference between sending new, obfuscated, unreviewed javascript from Protonmail on each run and just downloading a binary when it comes to accessing your data on that site.
+   Whereas, with a command line interface, the code can be GPLv3 licensed and put in a public repository, users can check out specific versions, and at least anticipate that someone would have said something if it curled your keys to a remote server.
+It's not a perfect remedy, and introduces some new complications, but it's ultimately the better tradeoff given that we have sandboxing covered.

-A web app on unofficialkyc.com is being developed that will eventually supplement this program, and in the long term we're looking at making a desktop GUI, too.
+A web app on unofficialkyc.com is being developed that will eventually supplement this program in case you don't agree or don't want to install anything, and in the long term we're looking at making a desktop GUI, too.
 We expect the web app should be finished by the end of September, but make no promises.

 ### Why cryptocurrency?